alugha/hls.js/api-extractor/report/hls.js.api.md

     updated: boolean;
     // (undocumented)
     url: string;
+    // Warning: (ae-forgotten-export) The symbol "VariableMap" needs to be exported by the entry point exports-named.d.ts
+    //
     // (undocumented)
     variableList: VariableMap | null;
     // (undocumented)
     version: number | null;
 }

-// Warning: (ae-forgotten-export) The symbol "DecryptData" needs to be exported by the entry point hls.d.ts
+// Warning: (ae-forgotten-export) The symbol "DecryptData" needs to be exported by the entry point exports-named.d.ts
 // Warning: (ae-missing-release-tag) "LevelKey" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)